edwardmccaughan/instant_connection_machine/README.md

 when both players press the button, it prints out an excerise for them to do together.

+Alternatively, it can be configured in single button mode, so every time you press a button it prints out a random text from the pages list.
+Basically it's a fancy fortune cookie machine.

+# Setting up

 needs a usb thermal printer connected to /dev/usb/lp1